MisaOgura/flashtorch/README.md

 If the test suit runs and all the cells in the notebook execute - congratulations, you're good to go!

-If you encounter problema setting up the dev environment, please [open an issue](https://github.com/MisaOgura/flashtorch/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D).
+If you encounter any problem setting up the dev environment, please [open an issue](https://github.com/MisaOgura/flashtorch/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D).

 ## How to contribute